Staffing Industry Frequently Asked Questions

 Staffing employees can choose when, where, and how they want to work—all contributing to valuable work-life balance.
 In fact, 85% of staffing employees surveyed by ASA in 2014 said work flexibility was highly important and a top reason for pursuing temporary or contract work.
 (Source: American Staffing Association, 2014 Staffing Employee Survey)

-While specific jobs may last from a few hours to several years, the best estimate for the average tenure of temporary and contract employees is just over three months.
-(Source: American Staffing Association, Staffing Employment and Sales Survey)
+While specific jobs may last from a few hours to several years, the best estimate for the average tenure of temporary and contract employees is just under three months.
+(Source: American Staffing Association, 2014 Staffing Employee Survey)

 Jobs range from skilled trades to degreed professionals and are available in virtually all occupations.